Study Abroad Program Details

 Preparation for the Study Abroad program as well as the semester abroad itself will allow students to fulfill many of the requirements of the minor.
 Minor Director Serenella Sferza may be contacted with any questions about MAIS.

 As a prerequisite for the D-Lab Study Abroad program, students are required to have taken D-Lab: Development.
-Students who are planning on taking D-Lab: Development in Fall 2012 are eligible to apply to participate in Study Abroad in Spring 2013.
 Alternatives to this pre-requisite will be considered, but previous field work in a developing country is required.
 Ideally, at least one of your recommendations will come from someone who can speak to your experience in the field.

 Costs of Participation